← Back to Calculator

 Last updated: January 2, 2026 | 5 min read

-Our Position Size Calculator helps you determine the exact lot size to trade based on your account size, risk tolerance, and stop loss.
-This guide will walk you through using it step-by-step.
+Our Position Size Calculator helps you determine the exact lot size to trade based on your account balance, risk tolerance, entry price, and stop loss.
+This guide walks you through both Quick Position Sizer and Complete Trade Analyzer modes step-by-step.

 What You'll Need Before Starting